ThuraAung1601/learn_cpp/notes/readme.md

   ### Two types of Errors
   Syntax Error
-  - Compile-time error
+  - aka Compile-time error
   - violating the C++ lang rules
   - fixing the syntax (from top to bottom)

   Logic Error
-  - Run-time error
+  - aka Run-time error
   - Program don't do what suppose to do

   Overflow Error
-  - Round-off error
+  - aka Round-off error
   - Computation result is outside of numeric range

   ### Fixing Errors